rburmorrison/go-argue/README.md

 Running `yourbinary --help` will show you the usage information that is a bit different than what you'd see when you use a single argument.
 A handler can be attached to an Argument, and the Lawyer will call that function if that command is run by the user.
 This allows you to separate concerns.

+## Purpose

+Why did I create Argue?
+After all, there are plenty of other [argument parsing packages](https://github.com/avelino/awesome-go#command-line) for Go out there.
+For me, the pacakges that I tried from this list had at least one of three problems.
+The first problem was that they were too verbose and cumbersome.
+When I am creating a command-line application, I want to spend as little time as possible on the tedious parts of parsing the arguments properly.
+The second problem was ugly usage output.
+The usage output, to me, is the most important part.
+I want my users to be able to understand how to use my tool without getting distracted by formatting misalignment.
+They should be able to see the output and know exactly where everything is.
+The third problem was the lack of sub-command support.
+Some packages were perfect, but I couldn't use them for all my projects because I couldn't scale them to use sub-commands.

+I created Argue to solve these problems.
+Argue has clean output, support for auto-generating a parser from a struct (or manually, if you prefer), and simple-to-implement sub-commands.
+If you have any suggestions for Argue, be sure to submit an issue to this repo detailing what you'd like to see in the future.

 ## Bugs

 If you come across any bugs while using Argue, please submit an issue to this repo.